 This Samsonite Omni PC Hardside Luggage is made from a micro-diamond polycarbonate that makes it extremely scratch-resistant.
-The casing will keep your suitcase looking good as new, even on your 50th trip.
+The casing will keep your suitcase looking as good as new, even on your 50th trip.

 This Polycarbonate luggage meets most domestic weight travel restrictions at packing dimensions of 19” x14.4” x 9.5” and only 6.81 pounds.

-Samsonite products undergo rigorous testing to ensure that you get your money’s worth, and they also offer a 10-year limited warranty- you can only get a replacement if the workmanship or materials were defective.
+Samsonite products undergo rigorous testing to ensure that you get your money’s worth, and they also offer a 10-year limited warranty- you can only get a replacement if the workmanship or materials are defective.

 The handle has a push button to extend it when in use and retract it when you aren’t using it.
 This keeps everything neat on your flight or in the cab on your drive to the hotel.